-Title IX Coordinator:

-Dez Osburn

-Bayway Village

-20807 Gulf Freeway

-Webster, TX 77598
+Title IX Coordinator: Roxanne Alvarez Bayway Village 20807 Gulf Freeway Webster, TX 77598 roxanne@pmtshouston.com 832-632-2333

-dez@pmtshouston.com

 The School has determined that the following administrators are Officials with Authority (OWAs) to address and correct harassment, discrimination, and/or retaliation.
 In addition to the Title IX Coordinator, these OWAs may also accept notice or complaints on behalf of the School.